qmlbook/qt6book/docs/ch10-effects/directed-particles.md

 ![image](./assets/angledirection2.png)

-The values are discovered by try-and-error.
+The values are discovered by trial-and-error.

 Here is the full code of our emitter.